 According to the National Weather Service, an average of 33 people have died each year from lightning strikes in the US from 2006 to 2018.
-Also, about 75% of people killed by lightning strikes were outdoors, doing activities such as working, hiking, camping, or enjoying watersports during a thunderstorm.
+Also, about 75% of people killed by lightning strikes were in the outdoors, doing activities such as working, hiking, camping, or enjoying water sports during a thunderstorm.

 Thus, when a thunderstorm occurs, it’s important to find shelter immediately and exercise caution.
 But, as shelter isn’t immediately available to everyone caught outdoors, we’ve prepared tips to stay safe from lightning while outdoors, as well.
 Follow these lightning safety tips to stay safe indoors and outdoors during a thunderstorm.